 #7: Don’t Empathize with the Seller

 Getting chummy with a seller doesn’t automatically mean you’ll get a better price.
 In fact, it often works in their favor because subconsciously you don’t want to hurt this seller by cheating them out of money.

-One of the most successful tactics used in bargaining is to determine what you’re willing to pay for an item and to put only that amount of cash in your wallet.
+One of the most successful tactics used to haggle in China is to determine what you’re willing to pay for an item and to put only that amount of cash in your wallet.

-When the seller bids you higher you just take out your wallet, count your money in front of them and say “I only have 50RMB…that’s the highest I can go”.
+When the seller bids you higher, just take out your wallet, count your money in front of them and say “I only have 50RMB and that’s the highest I can go”.
 They’ll see that it’s either sell at that price or lose the sale, and most of the time they’ll bite (as long as it’s still profitable for them).

 Don’t have cash?
-Usually these shopping centers have a nearby Chinese ATM.
+With most shopping centers you can use a Chinese ATM to get cash.